 I have personally used this method before and was eventually complimented by my partner who did not want to do it but gave it a try.
 He found that he had way more money than he had before and was doing better because money was being allotted wisely.
 Yet he had more to spend on things he didn’t need because he followed a budget.
 It really does work.
 You may not need such an advanced budget yourself but for two people you really need something like this.
 Make sure your partner is actually physically following the plan, and that both people are either presenting physical cash or placing all funds into a joint account until goals are met and then only transfer money out to each partner when you have assessed all monthly goals are paid for.
 If that means you need to transfer some funds to a savings account go for it but pool money together first.

 It’s important that both adults be equals.
-One partner shouldn’t have to pay half the bills equally to 80% of their income while the other pays half the bills equal to only 20% of income and then get to have 80% more personal cash than the other.
+One partner shouldn’t have to pay half the bills “equally” adding up to 80% of their income while the other pays half the bills equal to only 20% of their income, and then get to have 80% more personal cash than the other.
 It will cause resentment.